skollmor/repertoireDating/README.md

 - macOS Mojave (Version 10.14.6) using Matlab 2019b
 - Linux Ubuntu 16.04 LTS using Matlab 2018b

-# Citation
-Please cite the paper mentioned above if you use this code.

 # Notes
 The folder +repertoireDating must be accesible on the Matlab path for the code to work.
 That means that the *parent*-folder of +repertoireDating must be added to the path or must be the current working directory.

+Please cite the paper mentioned above if you use this code.

 This code is licensed via the GNU AFFERO GENERAL PUBLIC LICENSE (see included file LICENSE).